Black hole solutions in quantum phenomenological gravitational dynamics: Brief Review of Quantum Phenomenological Gravitational Dynamics

 Taking the covariant divergence of both sides of Eq.~\eqref{QPGDeqs} and using the contracted Bianchi identities $\nabla^\nu (R_{\mu\nu}-\frac{1}{2}R\, g_{\mu\nu})=0$~, we obtain \cite{Alonso-Serrano:2020dcz}

 Unlike general relativity, but similarly to unimodular gravity (whose field equations are also traceless), conservation of the stress-energy tensor of matter fields does not follow from the Bianchi identities, but constitutes an independent assumption \cite{Alonso-Serrano:2020dcz,Ellis:2010uc}.
-We will work under this assumption, i.e.~$\nabla^\nu T_{\mu\nu}=0$, throughout the paper.
-We note that Eq.~\eqref{Eq:Bianchi} has a more complicated structure than its counterpart in unimodular gravity, particularly due to the second term on the left-hand side, which for generic spacetime geometries cannot be expressed as the gradient of a scalar function.
+We will work under this assumption, i.e.~$\nabla^\nu T_{\mu\nu}=0$, throughout the paper.\footnote{In the context of quantum gravity phenomenology, the possibility that spacetime discreteness may lead to the non-conservation of the matter stress-energy tensor has been proposed in Refs.~\cite{Josset:2016vrq,Perez:2017krv}.
+This scenario can be consistently embedded into unimodular gravity, and some of its consequences for cosmology have been explored in Refs.~\cite{Perez:2020cwa,deCesare:2021wmk,Landau:2022mhm,Zhai:2025hfi}.
+Generalizations of this proposal to the model at hand with field equations \eqref{Eq:Bianchi}, though possible in principle, go beyond the scope of this work, where we focus on vacuum solutions.} We note that Eq.~\eqref{Eq:Bianchi} has a more complicated structure than its counterpart in unimodular gravity, particularly due to the second term on the left-hand side, which for generic spacetime geometries cannot be expressed as the gradient of a scalar function.
 Nonetheless, for some symmetric spacetimes, Eq.~\eqref{Eq:Bianchi} can still be integrated explicitly.
 In these cases, the cosmological constant arises as an integration constant, in complete analogy with unimodular gravity \cite{Ellis:2010uc}.
 This property has been discussed for cosmological spacetimes in Refs.~\cite{Alonso-Serrano:2020dcz,deCesare:2023fbq}.
 In the next section we show that a similar feature also holds for some vacuum spherically symmetric spacetimes.